ahare63/News-Satire-Fake-News/README.md

 Some code has been refactored from what was used in the actual testing to be more readable and modular.
 These changes have resulted in a significant departure from the original code.
 This code is mostly included for reference and to give an idea of the procedures used in this thesis.

 # Dependencies
-This thesis makes use of several standard Python libraries, specifically:
+This thesis makes use of several commonly used Python libraries, specifically:
 * `csv`
 * `keras`
 * `nltk`